deepanshu1420/InstagramClone/README.md

 ---

 ## 🌟 Overview
 This project is a clean, mobile-first Instagram UI clone built with **React, TypeScript, and Tailwind CSS**.
 It simulates core interactions like creating posts, liking, and commenting on the client side.
-The UI is designed to be **minimal, responsive, and accessible**, closely following Instagram's official design.
+The UI/UX is designed to be **minimal, intuitive, responsive, and accessible**, closely following Instagram's official design.

 ---